Long COVID Treatment

 Our areas of care

 As leaders in long COVID care, we offer the full spectrum of diagnostic, treatment and support services.
 Whether you had a mild case of COVID-19 or a serious illness that required a hospital stay, we can help.
-We’re also committed to pioneering research that will lead to more effective treatments for long COVID.
 Our areas of care include:

 Long COVID diagnostics

-Symptoms of long COVID (also called post-acute sequelae of SARS-CoV-2, or PASC) can mimic other health conditions.
+Symptoms of long COVID, also called post-COVID syndrome or PASC, can mimic other health conditions.
 In fact, these symptoms sometimes result from an undiagnosed health condition or an underlying condition that was triggered by COVID-19.

-Our team uses comprehensive health evaluations and the latest advances in testing to find the root of the problem and confirm a diagnosis of long COVID.
+Our team of internal medicine physicians uses comprehensive health evaluations and the latest advances in testing to find the root of the problem and confirm a diagnosis of long COVID.
 We determine what’s causing your symptoms so we can guide you on the path to recovery.

 Long COVID treatments